Characterization of Ergodic Measures of Maximal Entropy for Topologically Transitive Partially Hyperbolic Diffeomorphisms with compact center leaves: Statement of results

 To simplify notation, we will denote by $\phc^{2}(\mathbb{T}^{3})$ the set of systems $f: \mathbb{T}^3 \rightarrow \mathbb{T}^3$ that are $C^2$ dynamically coherent partially hyperbolic diffeomorphisms with compact center leaves and admit global holonomies, this means that for any $y \in \mathcal{F}^{\sigma}(x)$, the holonomy map $H_{x, y}^{\sigma}: \mathcal{F}^c(x) \rightarrow \mathcal{F}^c(y)$ is a homeomorphism.
 Here, for $\sigma \in \{s,u\}$, we define $H_{x, y}^{\sigma}(z)=\mathcal{F}^{\sigma}(z) \cap \mathcal{F}^c(y)$.

-In this article, we focus on studying maximal entropy measures and their support for systems $f\in \phc^{2}(\mathbb{T}^{3})$.
-This problem is completely solved for partially hyperbolic systems defined on any three-dimensional manifold other than $\mathbb{T}^{3}$, thanks to the work of Marcelo Viana and Ures \cite{ures2021maximal}, the situation is more intriguing when $M=\mathbb{T}^{3}$.
-The accessibility property is crucial for the proof of the previous result, in this work is not necessarily satisfied.
+We address the problem of the number of ergodic measures of maximal entropy and their supports for systems $f\in \phc^{2}(\mathbb{T}^{3})$.
+For partially hyperbolic systems on any three-dimensional nilmanifold other than $\mathbb{T}^3$, this problem has been completely resolved by the work of Marcelo Viana and Ures~\cite{ures2021maximal}.
+In contrast, the case $M=\mathbb{T}^3$ presents a more subtle and intriguing scenario.
+A key ingredient in the proof of the aforementioned result is the accessibility property, which, in the context of this work, is not necessarily satisfied.
 In the case that $f$ is topologically transitive we establish an upper bound for the number of ergodic measures of maximal entropy with zero central Lyapunov exponent.
-This set of measures is denoted by $\mme_0(f)$.
+This set of measures is denoted by $\mme_0(f)$

 \begin{theorem} Let $f\in \phc^{2}(\mathbb{T}^{3})$.
 If $f$ is topologically transitive, then Moreover, if $\mu\in \mme_{0}(f)$, then: \begin{itemize} \item[(1)] $\text{supp}(\mu)=\mathbb{T}^3$, or \item[(2)] $\text{supp}(\mu)$ is the orbit of a compact periodic $su$-torus. \end{itemize}